letho0119/letho0119/README.md

 - 👯 Looking to collaborate on **Innovative Projects**

-- 👨‍💻 Enjoy contributing to Open Source Projects and eager to learn new technologies.
+- 🔭 Always be learning new technologies for a competitive edge.

 - 📚 Love reading books on personal development & financial literacy.